takishim/mikeneko65-docs/BUILDGUIDE_en.md

 - Insert the JST cable and JST connector straight and push it in slowly and deeply.
   The connector may be damaged if it is pushed in while inserted at an angle.
 - The upper part of the backspace key on the plate is thin and easily broken, so do not apply excessive force.
-- Repeated installation and removal of the key switches may result in poor contact between the keyswitch pins and the socket.
+- Repeated installation and removal of the key switches may result in poor contact between the key switch pins and the socket.
-  If contact becomes poor, try twisting the key switch pin slightly (about 20 degrees) horizontally with longnose pliers or something.
+  If contact becomes poor, try twisting the key switch pins slightly (about 20 degrees) horizontally with longnose pliers or something.